B3atrixKiddo/DiscordDayZ_BOT/README.md

-# Discord Bot for DayZ interactions
+# DayZ Discord Bot - integration with your server & channel
 This script will connect your existing Discord bot with your RCon BattlEye connection to your DayZ server

 ## **Available Intergrations**